 Thirdly, because we often see the world through the lens of our own challenges and suffering, we lose sight of the good with which we have also been blessed.
 When we can look past our own suffering, we can recognize blessings as well, able to see the bigger picture of our world.
 This may be the hardest challenge: to recognize the good and practice Hakarat Ha-tov when times are hard, both personally and globally.”
 (Rabbi Pamela Wax, Parashat Vayetze, IJS Commentary, 2015)

 So, this Thanksgiving, how might we stay connected to that kind of attentiveness and experience in our consciousness and presence?
 Here are a few ways to embody the experience of gratitude as we prepare for our national holiday:

 First, if you are going through a difficult time right now, reflect on your ability or challenge to feel gratitude amidst the sorrow or pain.
 What is the quality of the gratitude that you are able to experience?
 What might you do or think about in order to recognize blessing in your life?

 Second, as a practical way to experience and embody hakarat ha-tov in getting ready for Thanksgiving, write at least one hand-written thank you note before Thanksgiving!

 And lastly, at least, perhaps just include some focused time during the day/period of the upcoming holiday of Thanksgiving for hakarat ha-tov – recognizing and acknowledging blessing in your life.

-[If you like this kind of approach to and exploration of Jewish values in spiritual living, please join us any or every Wednesday morning at 8:45 a.m. for a half-hour of integrated Mussar practice and discussion.
-Or check the calendar for our monthly evening Mussar class – or be in touch with me!]
+[If you like this kind of approach to and exploration of Jewish values in spiritual living, please join us any or every Thursday morning at 9:00 a.m. for Morning Mindfulness, or contact Cantor Caro!]